 During the coronavirus pandemic he helped set up testing for COVID-19 in the hospital healthcare workers, established safe containment facilities for handling the SARS-CoV-2 virus and worked on the COVID-19 Genomics UK Consortium virus sequencing project, tracking virus movement into and across the UK.
 He recently gave a lecture Working in Research Through the COVID-19 Crisis to the Wolfson College Science Society, a recording of which can been viewed in our Media Collection.

-Gordon was was recently awarded he Albert B Sabin Gold Medal by the Albert B Sabin Institute in Washington, named after the the inventor of the oral polio vaccine.
-The medial is the highest international award for contributions to vaccinology and disease control and it is given to a distinguished member of the public health community who has made extraordinary contributions in the field of vaccinology or a complementary field.
+Gordon was recently awarded the Albert B Sabin Gold Medal by the Albert B Sabin Institute in Washington.
+He is the first UK national to win the award, which is named after the the inventor of the oral polio vaccine.
+The medal is the highest international award for contributions to vaccinology and disease control and it is given to a distinguished member of the public health community who has made extraordinary contributions in the field of vaccinology or a complementary field.

 The Medal was awarded to Gordon for his leadership across the full spectrum of vaccines and vaccinology.